Westley-Winks/oregon-food-insecurity/README.md

   # theme(axis.text.x = element_text(angle = 45, hjust = 1))
 ```

-At first glance, it can look like non-white people experience food
+At first glance, it looks like non-white people experience food
 insecurity at wildly different rates than white people.
 However, as
 indicated by the second number in the labels, the count of respondents
 is low for non-white races. **More work needs done here** to determine